floraQuilichini/GLS_last_version/README.md

 4 applications can be generated with our GLS code :
    - 1st application : computing GLS descriptors. <br />
      Uncomment from line 138 to line 254 and Comment from line 256 to end <br />
-     Then, to test the code, use the data contained in the folder "meshes" and run the following command in a terminal: <br />
+     Then, to test the code, use the data contained in the folder "meshes" and give the following arguments to the main : <br />
      bunny_source.ply  bunny_source_earKeypoint.ply  0.1292 4.9115 500 bunny_profiles.txt 1  <br />
      The first parameter is the original mesh/point cloud.<br />
      The second parameter is a subset of keypoints from the original point cloud.
 GLS will be computed on these keypoints. <br />